-I don’t cook with MSG so I left it out.
-If you cook with MSG, by all means add it in.
-Your pho will be better tasting for it.
+I don’t cook with it so I left it out.
+If you do, by all means add it in.
+Just cut back on the salt.
+Your pho will taste better for it.
 I won’t judge.
-Maybe be a bit jealous that your pho is better than mine but I can deal with that.
+Or argue.
+I may be be a bit jealous that your pho is better than mine but I can deal with that.

 authentic pho ga - vietnamese chicken noodle soup

 - 3 inch piece of ginger